SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/4-2-configure-data-source.md

-# Add dependencies, Import Data and Configure Data Source
+# Add Dependencies, Import Data and Configure Data Source

 In this chapter, you will add additional dependencies, import sample data and configure them as the data source.

-## Add dependencies
+## Add Dependencies

 In addition to the main SAPUI5 library `sap.m`, you will use other control libraries like `sap.ui.layout` and `sap.ui.vbm` in your application.
 The central point for configuring your SAPUI5 application is the `manifest.json` file, which is located at `manager/webapp/manifest.json`